jackfoxy/urQL/docs/ref-ch03-create.md

 ## Arguments

+**`UNIQUE`**
+Specifies that no two rows are permitted to have the same index key value.

+**`NONCLUSTERED | CLUSTERED`**
+`CLUSTERED` creates an index in which the logical order of the key values determines the physical order of the corresponding rows in a table.
+A `<table>` or `<view>` can have only one clustered index at a time.

 **`<index>`**
 User-defined name for the new index.
-Must follow the hoon term naming standard.
+This name must follow the Hoon term naming standard.

 **`<table>`**
 Name of existing table the index targets.
-If not explicitly qualified defaults to the Obelisk agent's current database and 'dbo' namespace.
+If not explicitly qualified, defaults to the Obelisk agent's current database and 'dbo' namespace.

 **`<column> [ ASC | DESC ] [ ,...n ] `**
-List of column names in the target table, representing the sort hierarchy, and optionally sort direction for each level, defaulting to `ASC`, ascending.
+List of column names in the target table.
+This list represents the sort hierarchy and optionally specifies the sort direction for each level.
+The default sorting is `ASC` (ascending).

 ## Remarks
-The command results in a state change of the Obelisk agent.
+This command mutates the state of the Obelisk agent.

-Index name cannot start with 'pk-' as these names are internally reserved for primary keys.
-Index name cannot start with 'fk-' as these names are internally reserved for primary keys.
+Index names cannot start with 'pk-' or 'fk-' as these prefixes are reserved for primary keys and foreign keys respectively.

-TO DO: investigate hoon ordered maps to determine what exactly "clustered" means in hoon.
-It may be that multiple clustering indices are possibley, freaking out most DBAs.
+_NOTE_: Further investigation is required to determine how "clustering" works in Hoon.

 ## Produced Metadata